oss-slu/ml_code_generator/README.md

 # ml_code_generator

 ## Install dependencies (only one time)
+The instructions below assume that python3 and pip3 refer to Python 3.x and Pip 3.x.
+Depending on how things are configured, you may need to use python and pip commands instead of python3 and pip3.
 1. Create a virtual environment: python3 -m venv venv
-2. Activate virtual environment: source venv/bin/activate
+2. Activate virtual environment:
+   * Mac or Linux: source venv/bin/activate
+   * Windows: source venv/Scripts/activate
 3. Install dependencies: pip3 install -r requirements.txt

 ## Virtual environment